Raining Stones: Cast

+Production

+Raining Stones was shot in and around the Langley Estate in Middleton, Greater Manchester.
+Bob Williams' flat – as well as the butcher's shop in the opening scenes – were opposite the junction of Wood Street and Windemere Road.
+The pub from the car park of which Bob's transit van was stolen was The Falcon on the corner of Threlkeld Road and Bowness Road.
+The Falcon has since been demolished and the site remained undeveloped as of 2010.

 Reception

-The film has been given universal critical acclaim and holds a rating of 100% on Rotten Tomatoes.
+The film received universal critical acclaim.
+On the review aggregator website Rotten Tomatoes, 100% of 11 critics' reviews are positive.
 It won the prestigious Grand Prix of the Belgian Syndicate of Cinema Critics.

+In a 3.5 Star out of 4 review for the film, Roger Ebert said "The film is good-hearted and the characters are easy to identify with, but what I liked best was the underlying humor, even in this desperate situation."

 The film opened on 8 October 1993 in the United Kingdom on 11 screens and grossed £37,211 for the weekend, finishing in 13th place at the UK box office.
 It went on to gross £256,636 in the UK.